The Ripple Effect: How the Middle East Situation Can Impact Your Daily Kopi

 So why might the cost of your kopi become more gao?

 Your kopi has come a long way.
-Disruptions in global energy supply have pushed up energy prices, electricity costs, transport and food expenses, and may ultimately add to the costs of running a business like a coffee shop.
+Disruptions in global energy supply have pushed up fuel prices, electricity costs, transport and food expenses, and may ultimately add to the costs of running a business like a coffee shop.
 Each ripple sets off the next and may eventually reach your kopi with a cost more gao than expected.

 How long will this last?